SUSHIL1102/AI-Powered-Knowledge-System-for-SpaceX-Falcon-9-Launch-Analysis-Data_Science-/README.md

-# AI-Powered Knowledge System for SpaceX Falcon 9 Launch Analysis
+# SpaceX Falcon 9 First Stage Landing Prediction

 ## Overview

-This repository contains the capstone project for the **Generative AI and its Applications** course (UE22CS342BA9).
-The project implements an AI-based knowledge system focused on analyzing SpaceX Falcon 9 rocket launch data to predict first-stage landing success.
-It integrates techniques from natural language processing (NLP), prompt engineering, retrieval-augmented generation (RAG), multimodal inputs, fine-tuning with LoRA, and evaluation frameworks, following the guidelines outlined in the project documentation.
+This repository contains an individual project focused on predicting the success of SpaceX Falcon 9 first-stage landings.
+The analysis uses machine learning to determine factors influencing landing outcomes, which can help estimate launch costs by assessing reusability.
+The project involves data collection from APIs and web scraping, data wrangling, exploratory data analysis (EDA), SQL queries, visualizations, interactive dashboards, and predictive modeling.

-The system uses publicly available data from Wikipedia and the SpaceX API, processed with Python libraries like Pandas, NumPy, Scikit-learn, and Folium.
-The project is structured into a comprehensive notebook, phase-specific notebooks, and a summary presentation, showcasing a full data science workflow from data collection to model evaluation.
+Publicly available data from Wikipedia and the SpaceX API is processed using Python libraries such as Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Folium, and Plotly Dash.
+The implementation is demonstrated in a comprehensive final notebook, phase-specific notebooks, and a summary PDF.

 ## Project Structure

-- **Capstone.ipynb**: A single Jupyter notebook with the complete implementation, covering all phases:
-  - Data collection, preprocessing, and EDA.
+- **SpaceY_final.ipynb**: The complete Jupyter notebook combining all phases, including data collection, preprocessing, EDA, modeling, and evaluation.
-  - Model development and fine-tuning.
-  - Evaluation and insights.
-- **phase_notebooks/**: A folder containing separate notebooks for each phase:
+- **labs/**: A folder containing separate notebooks for each phase:
-  - `phase1_nlp.ipynb`: Basic NLP tasks (preprocessing, POS tagging, embeddings).
-  - `phase2_prompt_engineering.ipynb`: Prompt engineering (CoT, ToT, GoT).
-  - `phase3_rag.ipynb`: Retrieval-augmented generation setup.
+  - `1)jupyter-labs-spacex-data-collection-api.ipynb`: Data collection via API.
+  - `2)jupyter-labs-webscraping.ipynb`: Web scraping for launch data.
+  - `3)labs-jupyter-spacex-Data wrangling.ipynb`: Data cleaning and wrangling.
-  - `phase4_multimodal.ipynb`: Agents with multimodal inputs.
+  - `4)jupyter-labs-eda-sql-coursera_sqllite.ipynb`: EDA with SQL queries.
+  - `5)edadataviz (copy).ipynb`: Data visualization.
-  - `phase5_finetuning.ipynb`: Fine-tuning with LoRA/QLoRA.
+  - `6)lab_jupyter_launch_site_location(Folium).ipynb`: Launch site mapping with Folium.
-  - `phase6_evaluation.ipynb`: Evaluation frameworks.
+  - `8)SpaceX_Machine Learning Prediction.ipynb`: Machine learning model development and prediction.
-- **summary_slides.pdf**: A concise presentation summarizing the project’s methodology, results, and insights.
+- **Interactive Dashboard with Ploty Dash.pdf**: A PDF summary of the interactive dashboard built with Plotly Dash, including visualizations and insights.
-- **data/**: Directory for raw and processed datasets (e.g., CSV files, API data).
+- **data/**: Directory for raw and processed datasets (e.g., CSV files from API and scraping).
-- **images/**: Folder for visualizations (e.g., launch site maps, model performance plots).
+- **images/**: Folder for generated plots and visualizations.
 - **README.md**: This file.

 ## Methodology

-### Phase 1: Basic NLP Tasks
+### Phase 1: Data Collection
-- Preprocessed textual data from Wikipedia and API sources.
-- Applied POS tagging and created word embeddings (e.g., Word2Vec) to analyze launch-related terms.
-- Visualized embeddings to identify relationships between key concepts.

-### Phase 2: Prompt Engineering
-- Implemented Chain of Thought (CoT) for step-by-step reasoning on launch success factors.
-- Used Tree of Thought (ToT) to explore decision pathways based on launch conditions.
-- Mapped relationships with Graph of Thought (GoT) for launch site and payload correlations.

-### Phase 3: Retrieval-Augmented Generation (RAG)
-- Built a knowledge base from launch data and articles.
+- Collected launch data using the SpaceX API and web scraping from Wikipedia.
-- Integrated a retrieval system (e.g., FAISS) with a generative model to provide context-aware answers.
+- Extracted details like booster versions, launch sites, payloads, and core outcomes.

-### Phase 4: Agents with Multimodal Inputs
+### Phase 2: Data Wrangling
-- Designed agents for text-based query handling (e.g., "What affects landing success?").
+- Cleaned and formatted the data, handling missing values and inconsistencies.
+- Created features such as payload mass, orbit type, and landing class.

+### Phase 3: Exploratory Data Analysis (EDA)
+- Performed statistical analysis and visualizations (e.g., success rates by launch site).
-- Planned extensions for voice and image inputs (e.g., OCR for launch images).
+- Used SQL for querying datasets and Folium for mapping launch locations.

+### Phase 4: Data Visualization and Dashboard
+- Generated plots with Matplotlib and Seaborn.
+- Built an interactive dashboard with Plotly Dash to explore trends dynamically.

-### Phase 5: Fine-Tuning Using LoRA
+### Phase 5: Machine Learning Prediction
-- Fine-tuned a pre-trained model (e.g., BERT or T5) with LoRA to optimize for launch prediction.
-- Trained low-rank matrices with small learning rates, keeping original weights frozen.
+- Developed models (e.g., logistic regression, SVM, decision trees, KNN) using Scikit-learn.
+- Tuned hyperparameters with GridSearchCV and evaluated using accuracy, F1-score, and confusion matrices.

-### Phase 6: Evaluation Frameworks
+### Phase 6: Evaluation and Insights
-- Evaluated model performance using metrics like Accuracy, F1-Score, BLEU, and ROUGE.
+- Assessed model performance on test data.
-- Compiled a detailed report on strengths, weaknesses, and recommendations.
+- Identified key predictors like launch site and payload mass for landing success.

 ## Requirements